Lost Land (film): Release

 Lost Land premiered on September 1, 2025, in the Orizzonti program of the 82nd Venice International Film Festival.
 It competed at the International Film Festival War on Screen on October 10, 2025.

 It was also screened on October 13, 2025 at the Bangkok International Film Festival in the Main Competition, and in International Perspective at the São Paulo International Film Festival on 19 October 2025.

 The film had its Japanese Premiere at the 38th Tokyo International Film Festival on October 30, 2025 in Nippon Cinema Now.

-It was screened in Open Horizons section at the Thessaloniki International Film Festival on 30 October 2025, and will have its Singapore Premiere in the Standpoint of the 36th Singapore International Film Festival on 29 November 2025.
+It was screened in Open Horizons section at the Thessaloniki International Film Festival on 30 October 2025, and had its Singapore Premiere in the Standpoint of the 36th Singapore International Film Festival on 29 November 2025.

-It will compete in the Red Sea: Competition strand at the Red Sea International Film Festival and have screening on 10 December 2025.
+The film competed in the 20th Jogja-NETPAC Asian Film Festival on 30 November 2025 and then in the Red Sea: Competition strand at the Red Sea International Film Festival and had screening on 10 December 2025.
+It won the Best Film award (Golden Yusr Best Feature Film) at the festival.

+In February 2026, it will be presented for its United States premiere in the feature films section of the 41st Santa Barbara International Film Festival.

 The world sales rights of the film were acquired by Rediance Films.

 The film is scheduled for release in the French theaters on March 25, 2026 by Arizona Distribution.